FredLackey/cleaner-node/README.md

 Here are some of the most commonly used functions in `cleaner-node`:

+> **Note:** This is just a small selection of popular functions.
+The complete library includes **194 functions** covering string manipulation, file operations, validation, HTTP requests, date handling, cryptography, and much more.
+See the [complete function reference](#functions--usage) below or the [full documentation](./docs/README.md) for all available functions.

 ### 🔥 Most Popular
 - **`isValidString(value)`** - Comprehensive string validation
 - **`cleanString(value)`** - Clean and normalize strings